ST2020wa/ng-easywrite/README.md

    - View word count
 3. Focus on moving forward - the app will help you avoid looking back

-## Known Issues

-- **Dark Theme Inconsistency**: The text area's dark theme occasionally displays inverted colors compared to the rest of the UI.
-This issue is currently under investigation and will be fixed within a week.

 ## Notice

 This project is inspired by [JustWrite](https://www.justwrite.page/).
 It is intended for personal use only.
 If the JustWrite team finds this inappropriate, please let me know to take the necessary actions.